Program Policies VIKING WRESTLING CONTRACT 2024/25

 PURPOSE:

-No athlete will participate with the team until they have met the full clearance obligation set by Glendale Union High School District.
-This includes: Physical on AIA form (annually), Brain Book, Opioid education and Aktivate (register my athlete).
-You can find all information on the school web site under athletics and clearance.
+Clearance athletes will participate with the team until they have met the full clearance obligation set by Glendale Union High School District.
+This includes: Physical on AIA form (annually), Brain Book, Opioid education, and Aktivate (register my athlete).
+You can find all information on the school website under athletics and clearance.

-All Viking Wrestlers will be required to maintain all grades above a D in all of their classes.
-We will be doing a study table every day after school before practice to help aid in supporting a learning environment.
-If you are on the ineligible list for a week of computation you will spend another half hour during practice for a week, studding and working on the class where you are struggling.
+GRADES All Viking Wrestlers will be required to maintain all grades above a D in all of their classes.
+We will be doing a study table every day after school, before practice, to help aid in supporting a learning environment.
+If you are on the ineligible list for a week of computation, you will spend another half hour during practice for a week, studying and working on the class where you are struggling.
 You will also be ineligible for that week’s computation.
-There are exceptions made case by case and with the head coach only.
+There are exceptions made, case by case, and with the head coach only.

 · Tobacco/Vape use of any form